AntiLibrary5/nicools-kitchen/_posts/2025-09-29-chicken-avo-puntoalto-wannabe.md

 1. Go to Punto Alto and order the dish, but if you're extra like me, just follow my lead
 2. Wash your hands, feet, teeth, hair, sleep tight and wake up early the next day to go to the farmer's market
 3. Get some corn fed chicken.
-Tto make sure they were fed corn, ask the breats, they won't lie to you
+To make sure they were fed corn, ask the breats, they won't lie to you
 4. Step 1 you say we need to talk, you walk you say sit down it's just a talk

 ### Quote me, the chicken said, as I lay her in the breadcrumbs